Ubulu Ukwu: History

-According to oral history, Ezemu founded ubulu-uku town when he left his parents at Afor town in present-day Ndokwa and moved southwards in search of a new settlement{7}.
-When Ezemu arrived at the foot of the ubulu tree(from where the town gets its name) he settled there.
+According to oral history, Ezemu founded ubulu-uku town when he left his parents at Afor town in present-day Ndokwa and moved southwards in search of a new settlement.
+When Ezemu arrived at the foot of the ubulu tree (from where the town gets its name) he settled there.
 Ezemu is said to have had a son and a daughter.
-A detailed account on the history of ubulu-uku can be seen in the book, The History of Ubulu-Uku, authored by Mr. Joseph Obi Anene.
+A detailed account on the history of ubulu-uku can be seen in the book The History of Ubulu-Uku authored by Mr. Joseph Obi Anene.

 Geography

 Ubulu-Uku is located in Aniocha South local government area of Delta State.
 It shares boundaries with Ogwuashi-Uku to the east, Obior to the west, Isele-Uku to the north, and Ubulu-unor to the south.
-The total area of the town is 11.4 square miles (29.5 km 2). the population of the town is estimated at 12000 people.
+The total area of the town is 11.4 square miles (29.5 km²). the population of the town is estimated at 12000 people.

 Economy

 Ubulu-Uku is a great agricultural town and has historically been known for its Yam, Cassava, Livestocks, Palm-Wine and Weaved Clothes.

-Their markets are conducted on every 4 day(s) called Eke Market.
+Their markets are conducted on every 4^{th} day called Eke Market.

 Ubulu-Uku have always had strong economic ties with the Benin Kingdom and Onitsha.